docker/docs/engine/installation/linux/docker-ee/rhel.md

 ### OS requirements

-To install Docker EE, you need the 64-bit version of RHEL 7, running on an x86 hardware platform.
+To install Docker EE, you need the 64-bit version of RHEL 7 running on an x86 hardware platform, or `s390x` (IBM Z) architecture.

 In addition, you must use the `devicemapper` storage driver.
 On production systems, you must use `direct-lvm` mode, which requires one or more dedicated